 If you're in the Big Apple for Thanksgiving, why not check out some big balloons?
 A fun outing is to see how the Macy's Thanksgiving Parade balloons come to life.
 At the Macy's Parade balloon inflation, you'll get a preview of the larger-than-life characters in next day's parade.

-When is the Macy's Parade Balloon Inflation?
+When Is the Macy's Parade Balloon Inflation?

-Where is the Macy's Parade Balloon Inflation?
+Where Is the Macy's Parade Balloon Inflation?

-- Balloons begin taking shape around 4:30-5 p.m.
+- Balloons begin taking shape around 4:30 to 5 p.m.

-- The path for the balloon inflation winds around the American Museum of Natural History, beginning at 79th and Columbus and travels along Columbus Avenue, 77th Street, Central Park South and 81st Streets.
+- There is a designated viewing path for observers.
+The path for the balloon inflation winds around the American Museum of Natural History, beginning at 79th and Columbus and travels along Columbus Avenue, 77th Street, Central Park South, and 81st Street.

 Macy's Balloon Trivia